 With a capacity of 100,000 people, the 'G' is one of the world’s great sporting venues, hosting cricket in summer and AFL (Australian Football League, Aussie rules or 'footy') in winter – for many Australians it's hallowed ground.
 Make it to a game if you can, otherwise there are non-match-day tours that take you through the stands, media and coaches’ areas, change rooms and members' lounges.
-The MCG houses the National Sports Museum.
+The MCG houses the Australian Sports Museum.
 A two-night outdoor cinema on the field happens in February.

 The stadium is ringed by gigantic sporting sculptures facing the tidy lawns of Yarra Park.
 Also look out for the scar tree, whose bark was removed in pre-colonial times by the local Wurundjeri people for artisanal purposes.